You may have noticed small, green caterpillars on your cabbage plants. These pests are likely cabbage loopers.

 8. Control Weeds

-To get cabbage loopers out of your garden, take care of the weed problems.
-Weeds compete with your vegetables for food and water, and these pests can also overwinter in them.
+To get cabbage loopers out of your garden, address the weed problems.

 10. Neem Oil